 Hosting & Domain

-I currently use and recommend SiteGround.
+I currently use and recommend BigScoots.
+Prior to that, I used SiteGround, which is an ideal low-cost option for beginners.
 They offer very inexpensive entry-level hosting, typically only a few bucks per month.
 I’ve had good experiences with their customer service and support departments.

 You will also need a domain for your blog.
 A domain is the web address for your blog, so you will want to think about what you want this to be.
 It can be your own name, your business name, and so forth.
 If possible, choose a “.com” domain, since that’s what is most common.
 You also want your domain name to be easy to say, spell, and remember.

 Once your hosting and domain are set up, you will want to install WordPress.
 Don’t be scared–there are a lot of tutorials to help you do this.
 SiteGround has several WordPress tutorials, ranging from how to install WordPress to how to install a theme, plugins, etc. If that all sounds completely foreign to you, don’t worry.
 It was a new language for me, too!
 I knew NOTHING about the tech side of blogging when I got started.
 I’ll admit, it still is not my forte, but I have learned SO MUCH by reading, taking classes, and watching video tutorials.
 You can learn it, too!